siremi/Atomic-AI/README.md

 # Atomic-AI
+**Driven by Artificial Intelligence and applying advanced mathematics, linguistic analysis and machine learning technology, Atomic AI identifies and measures the impact of language on your marketing communications.**

 Atomic Reach Developer Kit - API Libraries &amp; Prototypes

 This library allows you to connect to the Atomic AI platform.